morhilai/ravendb-jvm-tutorials/README.md

 More detailed installation and setup instructions can be found in [RavenDB's online documentation](https://ravendb.net/docs/article-page/4.2/java/start/getting-started).

 ## How to run the demo
-Once RavenDB is installed, start a server instance with this command:
+Once RavenDB is installed enter command line, navigate to the `Server` folder and start a server instance with this command:
 ```
 ./Raven.Server.exe --ServerUrl=http://127.0.0.1:8080 --Setup.Mode=None --License.Eula.Accepted=true
 ```
-This will launch the server instance on port 8080, skip the [Setup Wizard](https://ravendb.net/docs/article-page/4.2/java/start/installation/setup-wizard), and skip the license agreement prompt.
+This will launch the server on port 8080, skipping the Setup Wizard and the license agreement prompt.

 Type `openbrowser` to launch the management studio in your default browser.
 [Create a new database](https://ravendb.net/docs/article-page/4.2/java/studio/server/databases/create-new-database/general-flow) with the name `Hospital`.
-Next you'll need to import some configuration data into `Hospital` from a file located in the project root called `hospital.ravendbdump` by going to Settings > Import Data:
+Next you'll need to import some configuration data into `Hospital` from a file located in the project root called `hospital.ravendbdump` by going to `Settings` > `Import Data`:

 ![Import Data](/screenshots/ravendbdump.png)